-The peer group for the 2021-23 Performance Period was established at the beginning of the 2021 calendar year and included the same companies that were used for the 2020-22 plan.
-The peer group used for the performance share plan includes many of the same companies that our compensation consultant uses for market reference and benchmarking purposes (See "Market Reference and Benchmark Compensation Data" above); however, peers chosen for the performance share plan are typically chosen based on the asset class and geography of their portfolio, whereas peers chosen by our compensation consultant for market reference and benchmarking purposes are typically chosen because they fit a desired size or cost of living profile so as not to unfairly skew the market compensation data used for comparison purposes.
+The peer group used for the performance share program includes many of the same companies that our compensation consultant uses for market reference and benchmarking purposes (See "Market Reference and Benchmark Compensation Data" above); however, peers chosen for the performance share program are typically chosen based on the asset class and geography of their portfolio, whereas peers chosen by our compensation consultant for market reference and benchmarking purposes are typically chosen because they fit a desired size or cost of living profile so as not to unfairly skew the market compensation data used for comparison purposes.

 Participants in the Performance Share Program have a defined target award expressed as a number of shares.
 The target number of shares established for each participant may be earned if Piedmont's TSR is at the median of the peer group, up to 200% of target may be earned if Piedmont's TSR is at or above the 75th percentile of the peer group, and 50% of target may be earned if Piedmont's TSR is at the 25th percentile of the peer group.
 No shares are earned if Piedmont's TSR is below the 25th percentile.
 If our return is between the 25th and 75th percentile, the payout will generally be determined by linear interpolation.
-The following table sets forth the status of each active Performance Share Plan as of December 31, 2021:
+The following table sets forth the status of each active Performance Share Program as of December 31, 2022:

-TSR Percentile Rank as of December 31, 2021 Actual or Estimated Payout Percentage of Target Based on Percentile Rank as of December 31, 2021 2019 - 21 Performance Share Plan 66.7% 167% (Actual) 2020 - 22 Performance Share Plan 62.5% 150% (Estimated) 2021 - 23 Performance Share Plan 53.3% 113% (Estimated)
+TSR Percentile Rank as of December 31, 2022 Actual or Estimated Payout Percentage of Target Based on Percentile Rank as of December 31, 2022 2020 - 22 Performance Share Program 31st 63% (Actual) 2021 - 23 Performance Share Program 27th 53% (Estimated) 2022 - 24 Performance Share Program 47th 93% (Estimated)

-The range of shares that could be earned by each NEO for the 2021 - 23 performance period is set forth in the Grants of Plan Based Awards table below.
+The range of shares that could be earned by each NEO for the 2022 - 24 performance period is set forth in the Grants of Plan Based Awards table below.